 A Love of Film Festivals

 Mary comes from a strong volunteer management background; she is also the Volunteer Coordinator for the Portland International Film Festival.
 That job is what brought Mary to Portland.
-When the Milwaukee Film season ended, Mary was hungry for more film festival work.
+When the Milwaukee Film Festival season ended, Mary was hungry for more film festival work.
 She went digging for jobs and landed one at Portland International Film Festival.

 “As soon as I arrived in Portland, I knew I needed to stay.
 The natural landscape of the Pacific Northwest feeds my soul in such a radical way.
 I try to find a new place to explore every weekend, and since the PNW has such an abundance of mountains and rivers and valleys, I perpetually find myself in places of breathtaking beauty and saying to myself, ‘This is why I’m here.’”